rustwasm/book/src/game-of-life/testing.md

 ```

 In the `wasm_game_of_life/tests/web.rs` file we'll want to create some
 spaceship builder functions.

-We'll want one for our input spaceship that we'll
+We'll want one for our input spaceship that we'll call the `tick` function on
-call the `tick` function on and we'll want the expected spaceship we will get
+and we'll want the expected spaceship we will get after one tick.
+We picked the
-after one tick.
-We picked the cells that we want to initialize as `Alive` to
+cells that we want to initialize as `Alive` to create our spaceship in the
-create our spaceship in the `input_spaceship` function.
-The position of the
+`input_spaceship` function.
+The position of the spaceship in the
-spaceship in the `expected_spaceship` function after the tick was calculated
+`expected_spaceship` function after the tick of the `input_spaceship` was
-manually.
-You can confirm for yourself that the cells of the input spaceship
+calculated manually.
+You can confirm for yourself that the cells of the input
-after one tick is the same as the expected spaceship.
+spaceship after one tick is the same as the expected spaceship.

 ```rust
 #[cfg(test)]